Email Emily Dotson firstname.lastname@example.org to apply for the Fall 2018-2019 Wise Writes Program!

 What if I can’t attend all the workshops or need to come late/leave early?

 Wise Writes is not an individual tutorial program.
 Workshops are done in groups because discussion among disciplines is part of the QEP’s goals of fostering campus-wide writing discussion.
-Anticipate most workshops to be a full 60 minutes in length and the grade norming workshop to be at least two hours.
+Anticipate most workshops to be a full 60 minutes in length.
 You are expected to attend the entire workshop as scheduled.
 Stipends and make-up workshops will not be provided for those who leave early or miss scheduled workshops unless there is an emergency situation.
-If you can’t attend a scheduled workshop contact firstname.lastname@example.org as soon as possible.
+If you can’t attend a scheduled workshop contact email@example.com as soon as possible.

-If you know in advance you will not be able to participate, please apply for next year.
+If you know in advance you will not be able to participate, please apply for a subsequent year.